World Press Freedom Day: Everything you need to know

 What is World Press Freedom Day?

-World Press Freedom Day, celebrated yearly on 3 May, is a day to celebrate the fundamental human right of press freedom, weigh the state of press freedom around the world, and pay tribute to the journalists, editors and publishers who have lost their lives for doing their job.
+World Press Freedom Day, celebrated yearly on 3 May, is a day to recognise the fundamental human right of press freedom, weigh the state of press freedom around the world, and pay tribute to the journalists, editors and publishers who have lost their lives for doing their job.

 How did it come about?

 The UN General Assembly proclaimed 3 May World Press Freedom Day in 1993 following a recommendation adopted at UNESCO's General Conference in 1991.

 The day was inspired by the Windhoek Declaration, which was adopted in 1991 at a UNESCO seminar in Windhoek, Namibia.
 The statement promotes an independent and pluralistic press in Africa in the face of years of political violence and authoritarianism on the continent.